Judicial Agencies

 Available Trainings

-Authority to Place (eLearning): Participants will learn the four means by which legal authority to place a child may be granted: law enforcement protective custody, hospital holds, court order, and a voluntary placement agreed to by the child’s legal parents.
+Authority to Place & Placement Priorities (eLearning): Participants will learn the four means by which legal authority to place a child may be granted: law enforcement protective custody, hospital holds, court order, and a voluntary placement agreed to by the child’s legal parents.

-Domestic Violence in Child Welfare (webinar): You’ll learn more about the policy and legal guidance for child welfare work with families experiencing domestic violence.
+Domestic Violence in Child Welfare: You’ll learn more about the policy and legal guidance for child welfare work with families experiencing domestic violence.
 More importantly, you’ll learn the best practices for this work and get to practice applying these best practices.

-Interstate Placements (eLearning): In this course you will learn about the requirements of the Interstate Compact and Placement of Children (ICPC), including both sending children in foster care to other states, and receiving children in foster care from other states.
+Interstate Placements: Fundamentals and Your Role (eLearning): In this course you will learn about the requirements of the Interstate Compact and Placement of Children (ICPC), including both sending children in foster care to other states, and receiving children in foster care from other states.

 Professionals who interact often with children are obligated to report concerns about abuse or neglect.
 Learn more about the Alliance’s specialized, in-depth eLearning that will guide you through the process of identifying and documenting those concerns.